ekstroem/TheChallenge/README.md

 # This matrix contains an 84x84 matrix of neighboring stations
 neighbormatrix <- as.matrix(get.adjacency(network))

-# And this matrix contains minimum dtstance (in minutes) between
+# And this matrix contains minimum distance (in minutes) between
 # all pairs of stations
 distancematrix <- shortest.paths(network)